Crosspoint Church, Niceville, FL

 "Sing about Me", God said again.
 "But I'm not a 'Christian artist'", I argued.
 "What am i going to do with a Christian record?
 I'm too old to start a career in a new genre!"
 He clearly didn't want to hear my reasons , basically blocking any attempts to make any other kind of record, and believe me, I tried several times to make another record, but my attempts always got thwarted for some reason or another.

 "Sing about Me", God said again.
 This time I was on the mountain.
 Literally.
-I was in our beautiful place of respite that was given to us from my Father after he died (that story is told in the "Go to the mountain" story, coming later).
+I was in our beautiful place of respite that was given to us from my Father after he passed way.
 It was a clear Sunday morning and I was having coffee and bible study on the porch of my Gatlinburg cabin, overlooking the beautiful Smokey Mountains, asking God for direction in my life.
 I had spent the last several years being a care-giver for my parents during their last years here on earth and now they were both gone and I felt lost.
 My sense of purpose was completely influx and I didn't know what to do now.
 I was reading Lysa Terkeurst's book, "The Best Yes" and a quote literally jumped off the pages and into my heart.
 "The one who obeys God's instruction for today will develop a keen awareness of His direction for tomorrow."

 "Sing about Me".
 Well, SHOOT.
 Here I am praying for direction, but not obeying God's clear instructions, so no wonder I'm not getting anywhere!
 I finally caved that morning.
 "Ok, God, I hear you,", I literally spoke out loud to him as I stared out at the majestic Mt.
 LeConte, (which is the 3rd highest peak in the Smokeys and pretty AWESOME and inspiring to look at.
 God's creations are just... well, you know, AMAZING.)
 "I get it.
 You want me to make a record about You.
 And You and me.
 And how much you love us all.
 But I don't have any songs.
 You're going to have to lift this creative block from me and give me some songs."